anvoz/CodeIgniter-Skeleton/README.md

  * Set your database settings in `application/config/database.php` file.
  * Edit your encryption key in `application/config/config.php` file.
  * Customize the library config in `application/config/ion_auth.php` file.

+# TODO

+* Add `CIS.Dialog.alert()` and `CIS.Dialog.confirm()` for the replacement of `window.alert()` and `window.confirm()`
+* Improve Template mechanic: be able to write more Javascript in pagelet (or be able to put executable scripts anywhere inside `<body>`.
+Currently, it was not fully supported because all core JS files were loaded last)
+* Improve Ajaxify mechanic: be able to load dependent JS files before execute the script
+* Basic CRUD model
+* Photo upload widget